Tambun, the act of giving and merit making is an integral part of Buddhist culture.

 The men are often just seated in chairs, though like the women, their deference is shown by hands in a praying position in front of the face.
 That’s not to say that the gossip stops, some of these people have not seen each other for a while, but it drops to a quieter volume.

-Part of the ceremony involves string, sai sin as it is known and the head monk starts the process of unravelling a ball of it using a special object from the temple, before passing the thread between fingers and then handing on the ball to the next monk and then the next, until a holy circle is formed.
+Part of the ceremony involves string, sai sin.
+The head monk starts the process of unravelling a ball of it using a special object from the temple, before passing the thread between fingers.
+He then hands the ball on to the next monk and then the next, until a holy circle is formed.

 This might go all around the house and over the owners heads.
 The chanting gives the thread a sacred quality so that anyone within its circle receives a blessing and protection from bad things.